geek101/zookeeper/README_SSL.md

 Keystore cannot have more than 1 key.
 To help with debug please add -Djavax.net.debug=ssl:handshake.

-#### Script helpers
+#### Cert generation and test helpers

 ##### Generating Root CA and certs for Zookeeper nodes
 Use the scripts and config files in *resources/* directory.

 ###### Step 1
-To generate root CA cd to x509ca dir and perform the following steps:
+To generate root CA:

 ```
+$ cd resources/x509ca
-resources/x509ca$ ../init.sh
+$ resources/x509ca$ ../init.sh
 ```

-> use defaults and enter yes to load root self-signed cert to truststore>
+> use defaults and enter yes to load root self-signed cert to truststore
+> truststore is *resources/x509ca/java/truststore.ks*

 ###### Step 2

 Now generate certs for every node, ex:

 ```
-resources/x509ca$ ../gencert.sh node1
+$ resources/x509ca$ ../gencert.sh node1
 ```

 > you will be prompted for private key password, enter: CertPassword1
 > note: you can enter any password but remember to change the script to support that if you do so.
+> keystore is *resouces/x509ca/node1.ks*
 > Repeat Step 2 for as many nodes as you want.
+> These will be used by step 3.

 ###### Step 3